Maso68/Makeshift-ECU/README.md

 # Makeshift ECU — RPM & Temperature Monitor

-This is a small project I built to simulate a basic ECU-style system.
+This is a small project I built to simulate a basic ECU‑style system.
 It reads RPM using a hall‑effect sensor, measures temperature with a DS18B20 sensor, shows everything on an OLED display, and sends the data over serial so a Python script can log and graph it.
 It’s a simple setup, but it ties together embedded code, sensors, and data visualization in a way that feels like a real engine‑monitoring system.

 ---

 ## What the Project Does

-**On the Arduino side:**
+### On the Arduino side:
 - Counts pulses from a hall sensor to calculate RPM
 - Reads temperature in Fahrenheit from a DS18B20
 - Displays both values on a 128×64 OLED
 - Sends `temperature,rpm` over serial once per second
 - Shows a “TOO HOT” warning if the temp goes above 80°F

-**On the Python side:**
+### On the Python side:
 - Logs incoming serial data to a CSV file
 - Plots temperature and RPM over time on a dual‑axis graph
 - Gives a quick visual of how the system behaves during a run